Caladiums are ornamental plants with striking foliage in variegated combinations of green, pink, red, and white.

 Plants should never dry out completely, nor should they have “wet feet.”

 Options at Season’s End

-If you don’t live in a frost-free zone, you will need to lift your corms from the soil at season’s end, like you would do with dahlias and canna lilies, to store them for use next year.
+If you don’t live in a frost-free zone, you will need to lift your corms from the soil at season’s end, like you would do with dahlias and canna lilies, to store them until the appropriate time for replanting next year.

 Some folks in warm regions do this as well, as a wet winter can cause them to rot.

 Here’s how to lift and store corms:

 To lift corms at season’s end, wait until the leaves wither in the fall.

 Carefully dig them up before the first frost, and lay them on newspaper until they are dry enough to gently brush the clinging soil off.